Soroosh-D/Neural-network-and-deep-learning/README.md

 • stock market prediction using RNN and LSTM and GRU

-• text generation with harry potter4's book as dataset using RNN
+• text generation with harry potter4's book as dataset using LSTM